panoply/syncify/readme.md

 The `resource` option is a **required** option and is the first argument that is passed in, eg: `sync(resource, {})`.
 There are 3 avaiable resources to call, they are `watch`, `upload` or `download`

 **dir**<br>
-The `dir` option defaults to `theme` and is the directory that Shopify Sync will `watch`, `upload` or `download` modified or changed files from.

-> You cannot use deep or nested directories when using the `watch` resource.
+The `dir` option defaults to `theme` and is the directory that Shopify Sync will `watch`, `upload` or `download` modified or changed files from. **PLEASE NOTE:** You cannot use deep or nested directories when using the `watch` resource.
 The watch resource will only accepts a directory that resides within the root of your project.

 **target**<br>
 The `target` option is **required** and is the reference point to you store API credentials located within the `sync.config.json` file.

-> The target is the `target_name` property.
+The target is the `target_name` property.
 The option accepts only a string for now.

 **concurrency**<br>
 The `concurrency` option defaults to 20.
 This option will allow you to set a number of parallel requests to run when uploading or downloading theme files.